 It’s hard to believe that there was a time that doctors recommended smoking!
 “26,000 doctors recommend smoking” was a common Lucky Strike cigarette ad that blanketed all forms of media.
 Similar ads blanketed the media by Camel and many other brands.
-Cigarettes were considered so “safe” that they were marketed to children in the form of candy cigarettes!
+Subsequently, cigarettes were considered so “safe” that they were marketed to children in the form of candy cigarettes!

 From Cool to Catastrophe